 We’ve all heard about SMART goals.
 Have you ever considered the concept of SMART meetings?

-Leaders and managers who make their meetings SMART are showing one of the qualities that employees value: respect for the time, the energy and effort, the skills and the dignity of the individual.
-In human-centred workplaces, the individual human being is placed front and centre; the SMART meeting is an indicator of a human-centred approach.
+Leaders and managers who make their meetings SMART are showing the qualities that employees value: respect for the time, the energy and effort, the skills and the dignity of the individual; and commitment to a human-centric approach, in which the individual human being is placed front and centre.

 Are your meetings SMART meetings?

 SMART meetings are Specific

 Is it specifically focused on one main purpose, or topic that goes beyond dissemination of information?

 Have you expressed clear aims for the meeting, and outlined the ways you will know (and communicate) the meeting has achieved them?

 Have you arranged for accurate minute-taking, to ensure the outcomes are recorded and acted upon?

 They are Achievable